 When asked for your address, please use your home address.

 Registration is being hosted through ArbiterSports.
 ArbiterSports is the MSHSL management platform for MSHSL Sports Officials.
-They are in the process of reworking language and graphics to be more inclusive for Fine Arts Judges.
 At this time, you will experience some "sports-related" terminology and graphics.

 The best browsers to use for ArbiterSports are Firefox, Google Chrome, or Microsoft Edge.
 If you receive an Oops message it is often the browser that is not working to load the page.